Understanding Prototype Pollution

 - Mechanism: Add unexpected properties to all objects (e.g.,

-isAdmin: true). - Impact: Bypass authentication or authorization checks.
+isAdmin: true). - Impact: Bypass authentication or authorization checks in applications that rely on object properties.

 3. Denial of Service (DoS)

-- Mechanism: Pollute prototypes with computationally expensive methods.
+- Mechanism: Pollute prototypes with computationally expensive methods or infinite loops.

 - Impact: Degrade application performance or crash the runtime.